ParallelMaths/parallel/pages/2-good-will-hunting.md

 # Parallelogram #2

 Welcome to the second of four weekly Parallelograms, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.
 You can start and stop whenever you like, but you will need to complete all the challenges by 7pm on Sunday.
 Then, return to the site one minute later at 7.01pm and you will find your score and a sheet with answers and explanations.
-This week’s Parallelogram challenge is in seven parts.
+This week’s Parallelogram challenge is in five parts.
 Be prepared to encounter all sorts of weird ideas.

 1. The Good Will Hunting Problem
 2. NASA’s massive blackboard photograph
 3. The councillor problem
-4. When not knowing Math can cost you $15,000
+4. When not knowing mathematics can cost you $15,000
 5. Junior Maths Challenge question

 <div class="warning">